The AI Memory Gap: Users Misremember What They Created With AI or Without

 \subsubsection{Phase 1 -- Creating Ideas and Elaborations}

 The task description displayed the problem text and instructed participants to create five ideas each consisting of 1-3 keywords.
-These ideas were entered into five input fields displayed on the same page (\cref{fig:fig_frontend} A).
+These ideas were entered into five input fields displayed on one page (\cref{fig:fig_frontend} A).

 In the \withAI{} condition, a chatbot interface was available on the right side of the screen (\cref{fig:fig_frontend} C).
-Participants could copy text from the chatbot and paste it into the input fields using the usual keyboard shortcuts or buttons located next to each field.
-In the \noAI{} condition, the chatbot was locked (\cref{fig:fig_frontend} D) and pasting into the input fields was disabled.
+Participants could copy text from the chatbot and paste it into the input fields using the usual keyboard shortcuts (Ctrl/Cmd + C, Ctrl/Cmd + V), right-click or buttons located next to each field (\cref{fig:fig_frontend} A, on the right).
+It was only possible to copy text directly from our chatbot, and manual typing was restricted to deletions (i.e. with \textit{backspace}) to ensure that participants directly used the AI output.
+In the \noAI{} condition, the chatbot was locked (\cref{fig:fig_frontend} D) and pasting any text into the input fields was disabled.

 After entering keywords into all five fields, the ``Next'' button became active, allowing participants to move on to the next ideation task.
 Each participant completed a total of eight such tasks, alternating between conditions with and without AI support, resulting in a total of 40 ideas.